 Mention hypnosis in any social gathering and many people will look at you askance.
-Mention visualisation in a room full of Olympic athletes and you will start an in-depth conversation about individual techniques, which will go on all night.
+Mention visualisation in a room full of Olympic athletes and you will start an in-depth conversation about sporting techniques, which will go on all night.
 Because top class athletes already know the huge benefits of hypnotic visualisation.

-In the years, months and weeks leading up to international competitions, they will have rehearsed every single aspect of their performance – not only in practice, but over and over again in their minds too.
+In the years, months and weeks leading up to international competitions, athletes will have rehearsed every single aspect of their performance – not only in practice, but over and over again in their minds too.
 Not only does such visualisation make them feel more confident and prepared when the time comes, it also conditions their muscles to be ready to provide the required movements, effortlessly and fluidly.

 A sports science researcher at a Chinese University asked one group of people to work out in the gym every day, and told another group not to do any physical exercise at all, but just to imagine a full exercise routine once a day.
-At the end of a month he measured the muscle mass of both groups and found that while the gym-going group had obviously increased their muscle mass, so too had the group that had exercised only in their minds.
+At the end of a month he measured the muscle mass of both groups, and found that while the gym-going group had obviously increased their muscle mass, so too had the group that had exercised only in their minds.
 They had gained 30% of the muscle mass of the gym-going group!

 If you would like to see how clinical hypnotherapy and visualisation can enhance your sporting prowess please contact me.